apo-ll/apo-ll/README.md

-Hi there 👋
-My name is Evans, I am a Kenyan front-end developer and wannabe designer living in Nairobi, Kenya.
+Hi there 👋 My name is Evans, I am a Kenyan front-end developer and wannabe designer living in Nairobi, Kenya.

 I would take whatever you see in these public GitHub repos with a grain of salt..
 They are mostly side projects and built with questionable practices and commit hygiene! 😅

-[https://twitter.com/appo_llonic](Hit me up on twitter) if you want to chat! ❤️
+[Hit me up on Twitter](https://twitter.com/appo_llonic) if you want to chat! ❤️